jsmolina/rio-inmaculado/readme.md

 It has been a game full of highs and lows—impossible crashes I couldn't find, trying to make everything super editable but ending up hardcoding some things—but I had an amazing time making it and really enjoyed talking with other developers.

-Let me know if you'd like any tweaks! 😊

 ## devlog-spanish